simonmichael/hledger/hledger/hledger.m4.md

 # Queries

-Most hledger commands accept query arguments, which restrict their scope and let you report on a precise subset of your data.
+Many hledger commands accept query arguments, which restrict their scope  and let you report on a precise subset of your data.
-Here's a quick overview of hledger's query language:
+Here's a quick overview of hledger's queries:

-- An argument with no recognised query prefix is interpreted as a case-insensitive substring pattern for matching [account names](#account-names).
+- By default, a query argument is treated as a case-insensitive substring pattern for matching [account names](#account-names).
   Eg:

   `dining groceries`\